rybinaanya/O-antigens/README.md

 1. Out of 204 _Providencia_ assemblies currently available at NCBI, we selected only seven complete genomes and two genomes of contig/scaffold assembly level that demonstrated the best quality.
 In total, we analyzed six distinct _Providencia_ species.

 2. We have designed a unique pipeline for identifying candidate O-antigen operons.
 The key features of our pipeline are: employing several genome annotation tools, additional prediction and validation of operon boundaries, and manual curation and annotation of unknown genes.
-Our pipeline allowed us to detect about 20 O-antigen genes that were not previously described in _Providencia_ and _Xenorhabdus_ species.
+Our pipeline allowed us to detect 23 and 12 genes in variable and conserved candidate O-antigen operons, respectively.
+Among these genes, only seven (_galE_, _wxz_, _wzc_, _wza_, _ugd_, _rmlA_, and _wecA_)  were previously described as O-antigen ones in _Providencia_ and _Xenorhabdus_ species.

 3. Both Providencia and Xenorhabdus species have O-antigen conserved operon involved in the nucleotide (UDP- or dTDP-) sugar biosynthesis (_wecB_, _wecC_, _rffG_, _rfbA_, _rffC_, _rffA_), glucosyl to lipid transfer (_wecA_, _wecF_, _wecG_), and O-antigen processing (_wzzE_,  _wzxE_, _wzyE_).